AhabbscienceStudioPak/AutomatedEmailCampaign/README.md

 During my internship at Askari Bank, I contributed to the front end of an email management application.
 As a subsequent side project, I extended it into a fully automated email campaign management system.
 The Automated Email Campaign Management System is a comprehensive solution designed for automating the entire lifecycle of email campaigns.
 This system streamlines the creation, management, and execution of campaigns, providing users with a seamless and efficient experience.

+PLEASE NOTE: This project is purely for research and educational purposes.
+In its current stage, it must NOT be used for any practical purposes or applications.

 ## Technologies
 * Developed with ASP.NET MVC Core for a robust and scalable backend.
 * Utilizes PostgreSQL as the database management system for efficient data storage.